 I’ve been told by a number of people recently that the best stories come from when things go wrong.
-The best weddings are the ones where everything goes wrong and everyone has a blast anyway.
+The best weddings are the ones where things don’t go as intended.
+But everyone has a blast anyway.
 The best holidays are the ones where the hotel is full of quirks and you get lost everytime you go out.

 Memories aren’t made when things go according to plan.
 The only time you’ll happily recall how every thing went to plan is to juxtapose against how everything usually doesn’t.